 Avianca LifeMiles is one of the most useful frequent flyer programs for Star Alliance award redemptions.
-LifeMiles often sells miles at a discount directly, which can be a great value, and they also have some transfer partners, making their miles easy to come by.
+LifeMiles often sells miles at a discount directly, which can be a great value, and they also have some transfer partners (including Amex, Capital One, and Citi), making their miles easy to come by.

 In this post I wanted to look at those two cards more closely.

 Ordinarily these two cards have the following welcome bonuses: